augustocdias/vscode-shell-command/README.md

 * a subset of predefined variables like `file`, `fileDirName`, `workspaceFolder` and `workspaceFolderBasename`, pattern: `${variable}`
 * all config variables, pattern: `${config:variable}`
 * all environment variables, pattern: `${env:variable}`
+* input variables which have been defined with shellCommand.execute, pattern: `${input:variable}` (limited supported see below for usage)

 For a complete vscode variables documentation please refer to [vscode variables](https://code.visualstudio.com/docs/editor/variables-reference).

+Dependent Input Variables Usage example:
+{
+  "tasks": {
+    "version": "2.0.0",
+    "tasks": [
+    {
+      "label": "Nested input",
+      "command": "ls ${input:rootDir}/${input:childDir}",
+      "type": "shell",
+      "problemMatcher": []
+    },
+  ],
+  "inputs": [
+    {
+      "id": "rootDir",
+      "type": "command",
+      "command": "shellCommand.execute",
+      "args": {
+          "command": "ls -1a",
+      }
+    },
+    {
+      "id": "childDir",
+      "type": "command",
+      "command": "shellCommand.execute",
+      "args": {
+          "command": "ls -1a ${input:rootDir}",
+      }
+    }
+  ]
+  }
+}

+There are a few limitations to be aware of:
+  * in the main task command the input variables should appear (left to right) in order of dependence
+    * i.e ${input:childDir} must be to the right of it's dependent variable ${input:rootDir}
+    * this can be worked around by having a dummy 'dependsOn' task (or 'preLaunchTask' for launch configs) with a dummy echo task which has the proper variable order

+  * within an input command arg you can only reference other inputs defined with 'shellCommand.execute'

+  * ensure you don't have another input with the same exact 'inputs.args.command' in your tasks or launch configs as this may confuse the extension